 We’ve compiled metrics to help you to define a clear plan of action.
 We’ve called them Smart Metrics, and these performance indicators play a fundamental role in our customer intelligence platform.

 In short, Smart Metrics are built with predictive modeling algorithms and are typically categorized into three groups.
-Watch the video below for a sneak peek of what to expect, and we’ll explain each group in greater detail below.

 1. Predictive Revenue

 This category is calculated on revenue related metrics such as the future lifetime value of contacts in each lifecycle stage.
 This is particularly beneficial as you can evaluate how much you need to spend in order to convert/retain/win back each customer.